monkberry/monkberry.github.io/docs/directives.md

 const view = Monkberry.render(Template, document.body, {directives});
 ```

-and now we can use owr directive in template:
+and now we can use our directive in template:

 ```twig
 <div :show={{ visible }}>